Examples

 GRAPHORIN_TRACE=console GRAPHORIN_LLM_RECIPE=stub \

-pnpm --filter ./examples/personal-assistant-cli devThe shared helper examples/example-trace-helper/ wires the console exporter consistently across the eight apps.
+pnpm --filter ./examples/personal-assistant-cli devThe shared helper examples/example-trace-helper/ wires the console exporter consistently across the eleven apps.

 Production deployment templates

-examples/systemd/— hardened systemd unit.examples/docker/— multi-stage Dockerfile + Compose.examples/k8s/— Kubernetes manifest set.examples/github-actions/— CI workflow that exercises Graphorin end-to-end.
+examples/systemd/- hardened systemd unit.examples/docker/- hardened multi-stage Dockerfile.examples/k8s/- Kubernetes manifest set.examples/github-actions/- release + security workflow templates for downstream apps.

 Next steps